Quadrifolium/TFinMedia/en-GB/20140912 深圳TV周刊(Shenzhen TV Weekly).md

-Besides interactions on the web, some fans would try everything to make close contact with idols -- sneaking into school to give them milk, prepaying in shops near school for WANG Yuan, eating noodles at a shop opposite to WANG Jun-kai's school, even a back photo of WANG Jun-kai taken by the shop owner can be forwarded over 3,000 times in one day.
+Besides interactions on the web, some fans would try everything to make close contact with idols -- sneaking into school to give them milk, prepaying in shops near school for WANG Yuan, eating noodles at a shop opposite to WANG Jun-kai's school, even a back photo of WANG Jun-kai taken by the shop owner can be reposted over 3,000 times in one day.

 Thus, no need to exclaim at the rapid replacement of Lee Minho(이민호, 李敏鎬) by Kim Soohyun(김수현, 金秀賢), because there's already another replacement.
 After seeing the data below, you will be clear that TFBOYS is the new star!